auroraanna/aaura-w3-strawb/markdown/contact.md

 ## end-to-end encrypted by default

 These contact options are generally preferred for private conversations because they make end-to-end encryption convenient and use modern cryptography.
+Unfortunately, I am not aware of any instant messenger that doesn't compromise on either one of

+- federation and decentralization
+- open source
+- clients for both android and desktop linux without electron
+- anonymity
+- identities across servers

 ### Signal